 A budget can help you prepare for expenses, and with inflation driving up the cost of everyday spending, it’s especially important to track how much money is coming out of your bank account.
 In the aftermath of the pandemic, consumer prices have surged by the fastest rate since 1982 — that means more costs to account for in a budget.

 One tool that can help to track these expenses is likely just within reach: your mobile device.
 There are numerous budgeting apps available that come with enhanced features for tracking spending and boosting savings.
 See which features each app has to offer.

 Best overall: You Need a Budget

-One of the foundational rules of YNAB is that you have to assign a job to every dollar you earn.
-So, rather than hoping to live with some percentage-based rules — 10 percent of your income on gas, for example — you have to be intentional about what you will plan to do with all the money that comes in each month.
+One of the foundational rules of You Need a Budget is that you have to assign a job to every dollar you earn.
+So, rather than hoping to live with some percentage-based rules — 10 percent of your income goes toward groceries, for example — you have to assign a plan for the money that comes in each month.

 Best free budgeting app: Mint

 With more than 700,000 reviews that add up to an almost perfect five-star rating in Apple’s App Store (along with nearly 200,000 equally high scores on Google’s Play Store), Mint is arguably the best-known name in the smartphone budgeting game.

 Mint helps you track expenses, monitor your credit score and program reminders to make on-time bill payments.
 It also points out small fees that can add up, too, such as increases in monthly subscription costs or unnecessary ATM fees.
 When you’re ready to move on from the basics of monitoring your expenses, the free tool offers helpful investment and portfolio tracking.